estuary/flow/site/docs/concepts/web-app.md

 On the **Admin** page, you can view users' capabilities, view a complete list of connectors, and obtain an access token to authenticate with flowctl.

-The **Users** tab shows all provisioned capabilities (IN YOUR ORG?
-GLOBALLY?).
+The **Users** tab shows you all provisioned capabilities on objects to which you also have access.
 Each capability has its own row, so a given user may have multiple rows.

+For example, if you had read access to `foo/` and write access to `bar/`, you'd have a separate table row for each of these capabilities.
+If users Alice, Bob, and Carol each had write access on `foo/`, you'd see three more table rows representing these capabilities.

-Use the search box to filter by username or prefix.
+Use the search box to filter by username or object.

 [Learn more about capabilities and access.](../reference/authentication.md)